• Skip to main content

 Oat Milk - The best oat milk for hot chocolate is plain unsweetened, unflavoured oat milk since this type will allow you to control the sweetness and flavour.
 You can use one that is flavoured and sweetened if that's all you have, you'll just need to adjust the amount of sweetener and understand that the finished hot chocolate will have some added flavour.
 Plain homemade oat milk can also be used.

-Cocoa Powder - For the richest most chocolaty flavour that's similar to dark chocolate, use Dutch-process cocoa powder.
+Unsweetened Cocoa Powder - For the richest most chocolaty flavour that's similar to dark chocolate, use Dutch-process cocoa powder.
 If you don't have this type, make sure to use one without any added sugar.
-It's best to sift your cocoa powder before adding the milk to avoid any lumps.
+It's best to sift your cocoa powder before adding it to the milk to avoid any lumps.
 Don't use a hot cocoa mix, it needs to be made with cocoa powder that is unsweetened.
+(Read this article to find out which cocoa powder brands are vegan AND Fairtrade)

-Sweetener - The recipe is made without sugar and uses maple syrup instead, however, if you don't have any, you can use brown, coconut, or regular sugar to taste.
+Sweetener - The recipe is made without sugar and uses maple syrup instead, however, if you don't have any, you can use brown sugar, coconut sugar, cane sugar, or regular sugar to taste.
+Sugar alternatives can also be used.

 How to Make It

-1. Start by adding the milk, and cocoa powder to the pot.
+1. Start by adding the milk, and cocoa powder to a small saucepan.

 2. Add the maple syrup and at this point, you can give it a taste.
 If it's sweet enough, you can move on to the next step.
 If you don't find it sweet enough, add more until you reach the level of sweetness you prefer.